-SMU is centrally located in the heart of Dallas, Texas, just miles from the city center.
-Dallas is a cosmopolitan city and home to large groups of individuals from several different nationalities and backgrounds.
-In our experience, international students have no problem feeling right at home, with many grocery stores, restaurants, and cultural centers that offer a little taste of their home country.
-Once you get to Dallas, be sure to take some time to explore the area, find places where you can buy your favorite food, and experience familiar music and art.
+SMU is centrally located in the heart of Dallas Texas, just miles from the city center.
+Dallas is a cosmopolitan city, and home to large groups of individuals from several different nationalities and backgrounds.
+In our experience, international students have no problem feeling right at home in this cultured city, with grocery stores, restaurants, and cultural centers that offer a little taste of their home country.
+Once you get to Dallas, be sure to take some time to explore the area, find places where you can buy your favorite food or experience familiar music and art.

-Dallas is a large, popular, and easily accessible city, which makes getting to and from SMU a simple task.
+Dallas is a large, popular, and easily accessed city, which makes it easy to get to and from SMU.

 The SMU Express and Museum Express shuttles are free to all students and do not require a DART Transit Pass to ride.

 There are several offices at SMU that are designed to meet the academic, professional, and personal needs of international students while they pursue their Ph.D..
 Check out these helpful resources, and don’t hesitate to contact these offices if you have any questions before or during your graduate education.

 SMU has seven libraries — six on-campus and one off-campus — that offer students a wealth of opportunity for study, research, and scholarly pursuit.
 The library system at SMU also offers an online scholarly database with peer-reviewed articles and research that is accessible to all SMU students.

 One particularly useful resource for graduate students, is the graduate student lounge located in Fondren Library Red Room 320.